Robert Pickton: Inquiry

 After Pickton lost his final appeal at the Supreme Court of Canada, the Missing Women Commission of Inquiry chaired by Wally Oppal was called to examine the role of the Vancouver police and the Royal Canadian Mounted Police in the disappearances and murders of women in the Downtown Eastside.
-Families of the missing and murdered women have been calling for public hearings since before Pickton was arrested and eventually convicted of six murders.
+Families of the missing and murdered women had been calling for public hearings since before Pickton was arrested and eventually convicted of six murders.
 The commission's final report submission to the Attorney General was dated November 19, 2012, and was released to the public on December 17.
 During the inquiry, lawyers for some of the victims' families sought to have an unpublished 289-page manuscript authored by former police investigator Lorimer Shenher entered as evidence and made entirely public.
 Several passages were read into the inquiry's record but Commissioner Oppal declined to publicize the entire manuscript.
 As an extension of The Missing Women Commission of Inquiry, the National Inquiry into Missing and Murdered Indigenous Women and Girls was formed by the Government of Canada in September 2016.